-- One pet-owning household spends an average of $1,120 per year on their pets.
+- The average pet-owning household spends $1,120 per year on their pets.

-- Two companies control 49% of the industry’s market share.
+- Two (2) corporations consume 49% of the pet industry’s market share.

 Pet Industry Statistics

-- PetSmart, Inc. controls 34% of the market share.
+- The most profitable pet supply company is PetSmart, Inc. with a 34% market share.

 - 13% of pet-related sales are made online.